Hyperthyroidism in Cats

 Older brown tabby cat's face

-In most instances, the thyroid abnormality is caused by hyperplasia, which is an overgrowth of thyroid tissue.
+In most instances, the cat's thyroid abnormality is caused by hyperplasia, which is an overgrowth of thyroid tissue.
 The thyroid produces an excess of a hormone called thyroxin.
-Thyroxin is broken down into a form used by the body to help in such functions as regulating heat production in the body and metabolizing fats, proteins and carbohydrates.
-When too much thyroxin is produced, over time we can see some of the issues generated by this overproduction, including seemingly uncontrollable thirst and hunger, excessive urination and loss of weight despite consumption of large amounts of food.
-Other issues that can arise include a poor hair coat, vomiting, diarrhea, weakness and hyperactivity, often characterized by the cat being unable to settle down and becoming very vocal.
+Thyroxin is broken down into a form used by the body to help in such functions as regulating body heat production and metabolizing fats, proteins, and carbohydrates.

 Older gray and white cat with an ear tip

-Treatments for hyperthyroidism
+Treatments for cat hyperthyroidism

-Fortunately, hyperthyroidism is a treatable disease, and once the hormone level is stabilized, the issues caused by the overactive thyroid can be reversed.
 The most common treatment is through the daily use of an anti-thyroid medication called methimazole.
 It can be given in the form of a pill, compounded into a liquid or applied transdermally via a gel that’s placed on the cat’s ear.
 It is critical for your cat to receive the correct daily amount of methimazole, so your veterinarian will work with you once the diagnosis is made to carefully monitor dosages and blood work to determine the optimal dose for your cat.

 There are other treatment options as well.
 One is I-131 radiation therapy, in which radioactive iodine is used to destroy thyroid tissue without affecting surrounding tissues.
-This non-invasive treatment is usually performed at a specialty clinic, and once it is completed, there is no need for medications to control the hyperthyroidism.
+This non-invasive treatment is usually performed at a specialty clinic, and once it is completed there is no need for medications to control the hyperthyroidism.
 Another option is surgically removing the affected thyroid tissue.
 As with radiation therapy, once this is done, daily thyroid medication is not needed.
 If you are interested in either of these procedures, your veterinarian can give you the names of clinics in your area that provide such services.

 Finally, the use of a special iodine-restricted diet can be effective in some situations.
-It is thought that excessive levels of iodine in cat foods may contribute to the development of hyperthyroidism, so feeding a food that has low levels of iodine can often lead to the normalizing of thyroid function, without the need for giving daily medication.
-This option might seem like the simplest solution, but feeding an iodine-restricted diet can often be quite challenging — because your cat must eat the special diet, and nothing else, for the rest of her life.
-That means you cannot give her treats, and if you have a multiple-cat household, you cannot allow her access to any of the other cats’ food.
+It is thought that excessive levels of iodine in cat foods might contribute to the development of hyperthyroidism, so feeding a food that has low levels of iodine can often lead to the normalizing of thyroid function without the need for giving daily medication.

 With any of these treatment options, regular monitoring via blood work is necessary to help ensure that thyroid levels remain in the normal range.